frederic-perez/AmE-dictionary/data/dictionary.md

 __shoo__ _v_ :three::hammer: (shooing)
 __shoo-in__
 __shooing__ _v_
+__shoot for the moon__ _idiom_ To set one's goals or ambitions very high; to try to attain or achieve something particularly difficult.
 __shoot from the hip__ _idiom_
 __shoot the breeze__ _informal_ Have a casual conversation. _We've been shooting the breeze for well over an hour now._
 __shoot the moon__ _v_ :three::hammer: